-The physical model of GRB spectra is not yet firmly established.
-Likewise, the possible regimes of suggested emission models is not either clarified.
+The physical model of the GRB spectra is not yet firmly established.
+Likewise, the possible regimes of the suggested emission models are not either clarified.
 Therefore, empirical models are typically used in the analysis.
-This gives a flexibility to explore many different models and, at the same time, exploring the models without limiting the certain spectral regimes.
-The typically used functions is the Band function, which is a broken power law function, and the cutoff power law (CPL) function \citep{Band1993,Gruber2014}.
-Another advantage of these empirical models is that they are used in all catalogues mapping the behaviour and characteristics of observed bursts.
+This offers the flexibility to explore many different models and, at the same time, to explore the models without limiting the certain spectral regimes.
+The typically used functions are the Band function, which is a broken power-law function, and the cutoff power-law (CPL) function \citep{Band1993,Gruber2014}.
+Another advantage of these empirical models is that they are used in all catalogs mapping the behavior and characteristics of observed bursts.

 However, the empirical models do not necessarily correspond to the underlying physical model \citep[e.g.,][]{Lloyd-Ronning2002, Burgess2014, Acuner2019}.
 Therefore, the empirical parameter values that are inferred from the data cannot be directly translated into physical model parameters.
-However, the way physical model parameters map onto Band parameters has been established for a few emission models \citep[e.g., ][ see also \S \ref{sec:EM}]{Lloyd2000a, Acuner2019}.
-Moreover, \citet{Acuner2020} showed that the values of, e.g., $\alpha$ can be used to decisively distinguish between various types of emission models, as long as the data has a high signal strength (as is the case in the present study).
+However, the way the physical model parameters map onto the Band parameters has been established for a few emission models \citep[e.g., ][ see also \S \ref{sec:EM}]{Lloyd2000a, Acuner2019}.
+Moreover, \citet{Acuner2020} showed that the values of, e.g., $\alpha$ can be used to decisively distinguish between various types of emission models, as long as the data have a high signal strength (as is the case in the present study).

 We will therefore make use of these empirical functions.
-The Band function is defined by the low-energy, power-law index ($\alpha$) and the high-energy index ($\beta$), which are connected by a smoothly around the break energy ($E_{\rm 0}$).
+The Band function is defined by the low-energy power-law index ($\alpha$) and the high-energy index ($\beta$), which are connected by a smoothly around the break energy ($E_{\rm 0}$).